 1. Be clear, concise, and observant.

-Make sure that you have a clearly defined vision and understanding of what you’re asking your employees to accomplish—after all, if you lack direction, how are they expected to follow you along to a desired outcome?
+Make sure that you have a clearly defined vision and understanding of what you’re asking your employees to accomplish—after all, if you lack direction, how are they expected to follow you along to the desired outcome?
 While delivering your instructions, keep it short and to the point.
 If you go off on too many rambling tangents, your team may have trouble picking out what matters in your instructions.
 Use simple language and avoid unnecessarily large words.
-Finally, and maybe even most importantly, keep an eye on your employees’ body language.
+Finally, and maybe most importantly, keep an eye on your employees’ body language.
 If they seem unsure, pause and check in: they may have a question they are too self-conscious to ask without prompting.

 2. Assume nothing.

 It’s easy to fall back into the safety net of acronyms, idioms, and other lingo in your business.
 However, just because certain terms and words are common knowledge to you doesn’t mean that they are to everyone.
 The same goes with the perceived difficulty of an assigned task: Michael Jordan can dunk a basketball without blinking, but the same can’t be said for most of us.
-Make sure that your employee has a full, well-rounded picture of what you’re asking them to do as well as knowing how to do it before sending them off to complete their task.
+Make sure that your employee has a complete, well-rounded picture of what you’re asking them to do as well as knowing how to do it before sending them off to complete their task.

 3. Ask for a summary.

 Remember—even with these three tips, miscommunications are bound to happen.
 We’re only human, after all.
-When miscommunications do occur, don’t be so quick to blame your employees.
-When your finger is pointing at them, their fingers will all be pointing back at you.
+When miscommunications occur, don’t be so quick to blame your employees.
+When your finger points at them, their fingers will all be pointing back at you.
 Luckily, with a dose of intention and a whole lot of patience, you can minimize the amount of miscommunications happening within your business and work with your team to build a stronger company.